thesumeetsingh/Departmental-Data-Management-System/README.md

 - `depttable.php`: View uploaded data specific to the employee's department.
 - `admin.php`: Admin interface to view data across all departments.
 - `updateadmin.php`: Allows the admin to update data for any department.
+- `forgot-password`: Allows user to enter their email and sends a secure token link to that user's email address for limited time period.
+- `create-password`: User creates new password with secure hashing.

 ## Database Schema